xwidget 0.0.48 copy "xwidget: ^0.0.48" to clipboard

 Custom Functions #

-Custom functions are functions that you define and add to your Dependencies.
-They behave like built-in functions except that they are bound to a single Dependencies instance.
-Custom functions can have up to 10 required and/or optional arguments.
+Custom functions are user-defined functions that you can add to any Dependencies instance.
+While they behave similarly to static functions, they are specifically bound to a single Dependencies instance.

 For example: